Does EU REACH Apply to Your Company?

 Your product type (substance, mixture, article)

-Understanding whether and how REACH applies to your company is the first and most important step toward compliance.
-Once applicability is clear, businesses can move confidently toward registration, risk assessment, and supply-chain communication.
+Understanding your responsibilities is the first and most important step.
+Once this is clear, you can move forward with registration, risk assessment, and supply chain communication confidently.